Transport Layer (Layer 4 of the OSI Model)

 Congestion Control

-Congestion often occurs in the network layer when the data traffic is so heavy that slows down network response time.
+Congestion often occurs in the network layer when the data traffic is so heavy that it slows down network response time.
 Due to many sources over a network, attempt to send data and the router buffers start overflowing due to which loss of packets occurs.
-As a result re-transmission of lost packets from the sources increases the congestion further.
+As a result, the re-transmission of lost packets from the sources further increases congestion.
 So, the transport layer provides Congestion Control in different ways.

-It uses open-loop congestion control to prevent congestion and closed-loop congestion control to remove the congestion in a network once it occurred.
-TCP also provides AIMD- additive increase multiplicative decrease, leaky bucket technique for congestion control.
+It uses open-loop congestion control to prevent congestion and closed-loop congestion control to remove congestion in a network once it occurs.
+TCP also provides AIMD—additive increase multiplicative decrease, leaky bucket technique for congestion control.

 Data integrity and Error correction

 Layer 4 also checks errors in the data coming from the application layer.
-It uses error detection codes, computing checksums, and also checks whether the received data is free of errors or contain some error.
-It uses the ACK and NACK services to inform the sender if the data arrives or not and checks for the integrity of data.
+It uses error detection codes and computing checksums to check whether the received data is error-free or contains some error.
+It uses the ACK and NACK services to inform the sender if the data arrives and checks for its integrity.

 Flow control

-TCP prevents data loss due to a fast sender and slow receiver by imposing flow control techniques.
-It uses the sliding window protocol which accomplished the receiver, sending a window back to the sender informing the size of data it can receive.
+By imposing flow control techniques, TCP prevents data loss due to a fast sender and slow receiver.
+It uses the sliding window protocol, which allows the receiver to send a window back to the sender, informing the data size it can receive.

 Conversation Multiplexing

 One complete stream can consume all the existing bandwidth across a network.
-The stream prevents other communications from occurring at the same time.
-This will also make difficult error recovery and retransmission of damaged data.
+The stream prevents other communications from occurring at the same time, which will also make error recovery and retransmission of damaged data difficult.

 Reliability

 Different applications have different transport reliability requirements.
-It specifies how to transfer data between different hosts.
+It specifies how to transfer data between other hosts.
 TCP/IP model provides two transport layer protocols:-

-The IP address is only concerned with the structure, addressing, and routing of packets.
+The IP address is only concerned with the packets’ structure, address, and routing.
 It does not specify the delivery and transportation of the packets.
 IP address uses TCP and UDP to allow hosts to communicate and transfer data with each other.
 The figure below illustrates both TCP and UDP.

-TCP is a reliable, full-featured transport protocol, which ensures that all the data arrives at the destination side.
-In other hands, UDP is a simple transport protocol that does not give any reliability.
+TCP is a reliable, full-featured transport protocol that ensures that all the data arrives at the destination side.
+In contrast, UDP is a simple transport protocol that does not provide reliability.

 [qsm quiz=2]